LavaFrame/LavaFrame/README.md

 ![showcase1](showcase.jpg)
 ![showcase2](showcase2.jpg)
-(Currently only supports Windows - Linux support coming in the future)
+(Currently only supports Windows - Linux support coming in the future) For in-development versions, please check the according dev branch.

 ## Installation
 Download one of the releases from the [releases tab](https://github.com/LavaFrame/LavaFrame/releases) on the right.